-NOTE: Pratt Institute is continuing to update this information as details become available.
+NOTE: Pratt Institute is continuing to update this information as details become available about the 2021-22 academic year.
 Please continue to visit this site and pay attention to campus email communications with important information.

 Since April 2020, when Pratt assembled the pandemic planning committees, the Institute has assessed academic and operational needs for reopening.
 This included developing a mitigation plan with our in-house experts on health and safety, in partnership with Geosyntec, which includes testing, monitoring, tracing, and disinfecting protocols.
 Additionally, Pratt drafted social contracts for our community, consulted with and observed the decisions of local and regional government officials, health experts, and other academic institutions and organizations, and built a robust curriculum with the complex schedule and enhanced technology necessary to support it.

 While Pratt has put extensive protocols in place to reduce the risks associated with working, living, and learning on campus, we cannot eliminate them completely, and we need to be ready for the possibility that the virus may put new demands upon us on very short notice.

 All students, faculty, and staff returning to campus are asked to work together to reduce the spread of COVID-19.
 Extensive measures on campus are also in place to promote the safety and wellbeing of Pratt's whole community.

 Pratt Institute is asking each member of our community to pledge to be accountable by signing a social contract agreeing to abide by requirements and expectations that will contribute significantly toward reducing the spread of COVID-19.
 Social contracts for students, faculty, and staff have been written in consultation and with input from the Pratt community.
 They are designed to be a temporary addition to the existing community standards, by which we all agree to abide as members of this community.

 Where can I find the most recent news and communications about the 2020–21 school year?

 What are the COVID-19 testing requirements for students, faculty, and staff?